This blog may contain affiliate links. Read our disclosure policy for more info.

 When Dan and I recently rode the Jasper SkyTram we didn’t get the best weather and it was rainy, windy, and cloudy!
 But with that said, from up that high the views were still amazing and to me, it’s an activity well-worth doing in Jasper – even if it isn’t a bluebird day.

-The Jasper SkyTram is open from April to October each year between the hours of 9 am and 5 pm.
+The Jasper SkyTram is open from the end of March to October each year between the hours of 9 am and 5 pm.
 Because there are only two trams, they can only transport a limited number of people at one time.
 For this reason, you should book your SkyTram flight well in advance to secure your departure time slot.

-You can book your SkyTram flight on the Jasper SkyTram website directly, or use the popular TripAdvisor-owned booking website, Viator both are the same price once you add local taxes.
-Expect to pay $60 CAd per adult with discounts available for children.
+You can book your SkyTram flight on the Jasper SkyTram website directly, or use the popular booking website, Viator both are the same price once you add local taxes.
+Expect to pay $60 CAD per adult with discounts available for children as well as for early morning rides and sunset rides.

 That’s right, even small children or grandparents can go whitewater rafting in Jasper!

-The whitewater rafting trip we did with Jasper Rafting Adventures on the Athabasca River was the perfect mix of an exciting ride while still being scenic and chill.
+The whitewater rafting trip we did was on the Athabasca River.
+It was the perfect mix of an exciting ride while still being scenic and chill.
 The rapids were Class 2, meaning there were some larger rapids at times but nothing too hectic.
-There was one kid on our boat who had a good time without being scared and nobody fell off or even got close – although a few of the kids (by “kids” I mean the actual child as well as Daniel) jumped off for a swim by choice!
+There was one younger kid on our boat who had a good time without being scared and nobody fell off or even got close – although a few of the kids (by “kids” I mean the actual child as well as Daniel) jumped off for a swim by choice!

 The truth is though, that no matter what rafting experience you choose you’re going to have a great time!
-It’s such a beautiful place to raft and from out on the river you get views that many miss.
-Not to mention, rafting is a blast – it’s definitely a must-do activity in Jasper if you ask me.
+It’s such a beautiful place to raft and from out on the rivers you get views that many people miss.
+Not to mention, rafting is a blast!

-My favorite thing to do at Pyramid Lake is to walk the boardwalk out to the island.
+My favorite thing to do at Pyramid Lake is to walk the boardwalk out to Pyramid Island.
 From here, you get 360-degree views of the mountains!
-There is limited parking near the boardwalk so it is best to come first thing in the morning or later in the evening to have a better chance of getting a spot.
+There is limited parking near the boardwalk, so it is best to come first thing in the morning or later in the evening to have a better chance of getting a spot.

 Just around the lake from the boardwalk there is also a beach area for swimming or renting kayaks or paddleboards as well as a restaurant and hotel.
 Pyramid Lake Resort would be an amazing place to stay if you want to spend lots of time at the lake, particularly when it is less busy at night and early morning.

-Marmot Basin in Jasper is recognized as one of the best ski fields in Canada!
-The cold weather in Jasper and tons of annual snowfall (over 400 centimeters on average) make it the perfect place for those looking to hit the slopes.
-In fact, at Marmot you’ll find 1,720 skiable acres (696 hectares), 91 different marked runs, and 7 lefts.
+Marmot Basin in Jasper is recognized as one of the best ski resorts in Canada!
+The cold weather in Jasper and tons of annual snowfall (over 400 cm/157 in on average) make it the perfect place for those looking to hit the slopes.
+In fact, at Marmot you’ll find 1,720 skiable acres (696 hectares), 91 different marked runs, and 7 lifts!

 The other thing that sets Marmot apart from other ski resorts is their ski/out parking lot!
 You can park at one of 4 different parking lots that attach to a green (very flat) run.
 This means that you literally ski from your car to the base of the mountain – it’s pretty cool!

-Marmot Basin is located about 30 minutes from Jasper town and is open annually during the winter months typically from mid-November until May (weather dependent of course.)
+Marmot Basin is located about 30 minutes from Jasper town and is open annually during the winter months typically from mid-November until May (weather dependent, of course.)
 You can get daily lift passes or longer passes to suit those wanting to spend a couple of days.
-Expect to pay about $100 CAD a day.
+Expect to pay about $125 CAD a day, but the more days .
 It is also possible to take ski or snowboard lessons at Marmot as well as rent gear.

 If you’re visiting Jasper in the winter then spending at least one day at Marmot is a must!